-The Entrée/Oyu Tolgoi JV Property includes the Hugo North Extension copper-gold deposit and the Heruga coppergold-molybdenum deposit.
-The resources at Hugo North Extension include a Probable reserve, which is included in the first lift ("Lift 1") of the Oyu Tolgoi underground block cave mining operation.
-Lift 1 is currently in development by project operator Rio Tinto, with first development production from the Entrée/Oyu Tolgoi JV Property expected in 2021.
-While Entrée is not currently aware of any expected delays to development production or initial block cave production from Lift 1 of Hugo North Extension resulting from delays to individual activities at the Oyu Tolgoi project, Entrée will evaluate any information made available to it by Rio Tinto or OTLLC as the definitive estimate review and Feasibility Study progress and will update the market accordingly.
-When completed, Oyu Tolgoi will become the world's third largest copper mine.
+The Entrée/Oyu Tolgoi JV Property includes the Hugo North Extension copper-gold deposit (also referred to as "HNE") and the majority of the Heruga copper-gold-molybdenum deposit.
+The resources at Hugo North Extension include a Probable reserve, which is part of the first lift ("Lift 1") of the Oyu Tolgoi underground block cave mining operation.
+Lift 1 is in development by project operator Rio Tinto.
+By 2030, Oyu Tolgoi is expected to be the fourth largest copper mine in the world.